ssbc/ssb-blobs/README.md

 Maximum size of blobs to replicate.
 Note that if you set this too low, blobs will simply fail to be retrieved.

+## Usage
+This plugin is required by default by [ssb-server](https://github.com/ssbc/ssb-server) and doesn't need to be added to your system if you're using a standard Secure Scuttlebutt install.
+If you're rolling your own, please refer to [the documentation in `plugins.md` in the `secret-stack` repository](https://github.com/ssbc/secret-stack/blob/master/plugins.md) for how to create your own peer-to-peer solution that uses this plugin.

 ## License